wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-app-service-environment-network-architecture-overview.md

 ## General Network Flow ##

-An Azure Environment always has a public virtual IP address (VIP).
-All inbound traffic arrives on that public VIP including HTTP and HTTPS traffic for apps, as well as other traffic for FTP, remote debugging functionality, and Azure management operations.
+When an Azure Environment (ASE) uses a public virtual IP address (VIP) for apps, all inbound traffic arrives on that public VIP.
+This includes HTTP and HTTPS traffic for apps, as well as other traffic for FTP, remote debugging functionality, and Azure management operations.
 For a full list of the specific ports (both required and optional) that are available on the public VIP see the article on [controlling inbound traffic][controllinginboundtraffic] to an Azure Environment.

+Azure Environments also support running apps that are bound only to a virtual network internal address, also referred to as an ILB (internal load balancer) address.
+On an ILB enabled ASE, HTTP and HTTPS traffic for apps as well as remote debugging calls, arrive on the ILB address.
+For most common ILB-ASE configurations, FTP/FTPS traffic will also arrive on the ILB address.
+However Azure management operations will still flow to ports 454/455 on the public VIP of an ILB enabled ASE.
-The diagram below shows an overview of the various inbound and outbound network flows:
+The diagram below shows an overview of the various inbound and outbound network flows for an Azure Environment where the apps are bound to a public virtual IP address:

 ![General Network Flows][GeneralNetworkFlows]

 An Azure Environment can communicate with a variety of private customer endpoints.
 For example, apps running in the Azure Environment can connect to database server(s) running on IaaS virtual machines in the same virtual network topology.

-[AZURE.IMPORTANT] Looking at the network diagram, the "Other Computer Resources" are deployed in a different Subnet from the Azure Environment.
+>[AZURE.IMPORTANT] Looking at the network diagram, the "Other Compute Resources" are deployed in a different Subnet from the Azure Environment.
 Deploying resources in the same Subnet with the ASE will block connectivity from ASE to those resources (except for specific intra-ASE routing).
 Deploy to a different Subnet instead (in the same VNET).
 The Azure Environment will then be able to connect.
 No additional configuration is necessary.

 Azure Environments also communicate with Sql DB and Azure Storage resources necessary for managing and operating an Azure Environment.
 Some of the Sql and Storage resources that an Azure Environment communicates with are located in the same region as the Azure Environment, while others are located in remote Azure regions.
 As a result, outbound connectivity to the Internet is always required for an Azure Environment to function properly.